ericbulloch/kwmd/README.md

 #### groups and whoami /groups

 Both commands give information about what groups the user is apart of.
 The groups give clues about what a user has access to and where I need to look.
 For example, if I notice a use is a member of the adm group, I know that I can start to look at a lot of log files in /var/log since this group deals with system monitoring tasks.

+#### ls -la /root /home/*/.*_history 2>/dev/null

+History files can contains passwords and usernames.
+These files can also include what software is on the system.
+Once the .bash_history file told me where some backup files were located on the machine.
+It had a script that was running the backups as root.
+I was able to alter the script that was running to become root.
+History files can be very helpful.